Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Spherical geometry

 \begin{defn} Let $G$ be a connected reductive group, and $B$ a Borel subgroup.
 A normal $G$-variety $X$ is called \emph{spherical} if $B$ has an open dense orbit in $X$. \end{defn}

-\begin{thm}[{\cite[Theorem 2.2.12, Corollaries 3.3.5, 4.3.10]{Perrin-sanya}, \cite[Corollary 31.7]{Timashev}}] Let $G$ be a connected reductive group, and $X$ a spherical $G$-variety. \begin{enumerate} \item For a Borel subgroup $B$ of $G$, $X$ contains only finitely many $B$-orbits. \item If $p = 0$, then every $G$-invariant subvariety of $X$ is normal, and spherical with respect to the $G$-action. \item Assume that $p = 0$ and $X$ is complete.
+\begin{thm}[{\cite[Theorem 2.2.12, Corollaries 3.3.5, 4.3.10]{Perrin-sanya}, \cite[Corollary 31.7]{Timashev}}] Let $G$ be a connected reductive group, and $X$ a spherical $G$-variety. \begin{enumerate} \item For a Borel subgroup $B$ of $G$, $X$ contains only finitely many $B$-orbits. \item If $k$ is of characteristic $0$, then every $G$-invariant subvariety of $X$ is normal, and spherical with respect to the $G$-action. \item Assume that $k$ is of characteristic $0$ and $X$ is complete.
 For a line bundle $M$ on $X$, $M$ is nef if and only if $M$ is globally generated.
 If it is the case, then $H^{i}(X,\, M) = 0$ for all $i \ge 1$, and the restriction map $H^{0}(X,\, M) \rightarrow H^{0}(Y,\, M|_{Y})$ is surjective for any closed $G$-invariant subvariety $Y \subset X$. \end{enumerate} \end{thm}

 We also recall the notion of parabolic induction, which is a useful tool to construct a spherical variety.